geraldhinson/geraldhinson.github.io/_posts/2025-09-10-On Microservices-Part8.md

 This additional anecdote on perf is a bit more of the journaled microservices origin story I told in Chapter 2.
 I share it here because it is an interesting case study that, to my knowledge, has never been written down for broader consumption.
 They were a group of experienced, open-minded engineers who dared to ask hard questions about common practices in building applications, and to creatively consider alternatives - always a good thing.

-Their backgrounds spanning building:
+Their backgrounds spanned:
 - databases
 - operating systems
 - compilers
 - distributed computing frameworks
 - and apps using all of the above (both at Microsoft and prior)

->I have no doubt that their diverse backgrounds contributed to their willingness to question, as well as to their epiphany for the journaled microservices architecture.
+>No doubt this diversity contributed to their willingness to reexamine and question, as well as to their epiphany for the journaled microservices architecture.
+(Which is a bit of a lesson in itself on team staffing.
+Fresh perspectives mixed with diverse experiences can be a powerful combination.)

 (A personal anecdote: I almost joined my numerous friends/colleagues on that same team, but after 20+ years focused on distributed computing frameworks and databases, I was more enamored with building games for kids at the time.
 We all had fun.
 No regrets!)